-Woodhull School has classes for students Pre-Kindergarten to Grade 6.
-The Pre-Kindergarten program is from 8:00 AM-11:30 AM every day.
-Students in Grades Kindergarten through Grade 6 attend school from 8:00 AM-2:35 PM.
+Woodhull School has classes for students in Pre-Kindergarten through grade 6 from 8:00am to 2:35pm every day.
 Woodhull is comprised of four teams: the Primary Team, the Early Elementary Team, the Elementary Team and the Intermediate Team.

 In addition to general classroom instruction, students attend art, music, physical education, and library skills classes.
 Speech, remedial reading, academic intervention services, counseling, and special education support is also available to students.
 There are a wide variety of after-school activities and clubs, as well as cultural activities and field trips for our students.
 The school also provides for a one-to-one laptop program that allows students access to the latest technology.

 Our experienced teaching staff receives professional development on a regular basis and strives to meet the needs of all students.
 Our students perform very well on national and state assessments, and we take pride in their success.

 Woodhull Elementary School sixth-graders braved windy and wet conditions for the chance to learn more about their unique island and school surroundings as they contributed to the second annual Day in the Life of Fire Island ecology project on Friday, Sept.
 28.